 At Santa Monica College, students have the opportunity to earn money while working on campus.
 From the SMC Bookstore to the Fitness Center and from academic departments to the Admissions Office, students can take advantage of the flexibility and the experience they can gain from working on campus.

-Currently, there are two types of *student employment available at SMC and their requirements.
-To work as a student employee at Santa Monica College, you must have a valid Social Security Card with the correct spelling of your full name.
+Currently, there are two types of student employment available at SMC and their requirements.
+To work as a student employee at Santa Monica College, you must be eligible to work in the United States and have a valid Social Security Card or Employment Authorization Card (EAD) with the correct spelling of your full name.
 If offered an on-campus job, F-1 students should reach out to the International Education Center (IEC) and complete the process of requesting a social security letter to be submitted to the Social Security Office.

 - Federal Work-Study (FWS) - is awarded to students by the Financial Aid and Scholarships Office based on a